 Victoria is the Assistant University Ombuds and Program Specialist for the University Ombuds office.
-She has over twenty years of service at the University of North Carolina at Chapel Hill.
+She has over twenty-five years of service at the University of North Carolina at Chapel Hill.
 She has served on various committees and boards across campus.

 Her professional training includes mediation, managing conflict and confrontation, advanced problem solving, counseling, performance management, student services, supervisory resources and a variety of courses offered by the International Ombudsman Association.

 Victoria is a recipient of the 2006 State Employee’s Award for Excellence, 2005 Chancellor’s Award, Star Heels Award and the Carolina Black Caucus award.
 She is a member of the International Ombudsman Association (IOA) where she has served as a member of the Board of Directors and committee member.
 She is a member of the Association for Conflict Resolution and the American Bar Association.